RasaHQ/rasa/docs/choosing_pipeline.rst

 mitie_2
 ~~~~~~~~~~~~~

+This pipeline uses MITIE's featurizer and also its multiclass classifier.
+Training can be quite slow, so this is not recommended for large datasets.
 There is no pipeline template, as you need to configure the location
-of mities featurizer.
+of MITIE's featurizer.
 To use the components and configure them separately:

 .. literalinclude:: ../sample_configs/config_pretrained_embeddings_mitie_2.yml
     :language: yaml